AreejAlBahar/areejalbahar.github.io/_pages/about.md

 About me
 ======

-I am a Ph.D. student in the Grado Department of Industrial and Systems Engineering at Virginia Tech.
+I am a Ph.D. candidate in the Grado Department of Industrial and Systems Engineering at Virginia Tech.
 I work in the Machine Learning for Advanced Manufacturing Laboratory headed by [Dr. Xiaowei Yue](https://www.ise.vt.edu/people/faculty/yue.html).

 My research interests include statistical quality control and machine learning, nonparametric regression and Gaussian processes, Bayesian modeling, and sequential design.